PROGRAMS Collaborative Quality Initiatives

 - Nearly doubled the proportion of low-risk prostate cancer patients avoiding unnecessary treatment

-- Established an electronic infrastructure for measuring and improving patient reported outcomes after prostate surgery.
+- Established an electronic infrastructure for measuring and improving patient reported outcomes after prostate and kidney stone surgery

-- Statewide decrease in ED visits following kidney stone surgery.
+- 34% reduction in ED visits following kidney stone surgery

 -